Non-stop flights to Seoul (ICN)

 Korean Air (SkyTeam): year-round flights from Brisbane (BNE), Sydney (SYD), Auckland (AKL) and Guam (GUM).

-Jetstar: year-round flights from Gold Coast (OOL).
+Jetstar: year-round flights from Brisbane (BNE) and Sydney (SYD).

-Jin Air: year-round flights from Guam (GUM).
+Jin Air: seasonal flights from Guam (GUM).

 International flights to Seoul